Nexmo/station/_documentation/conversation/code-snippets/leg/list-legs.md

 # List Legs

-In this code snippet you will see how to list Legs.
+In this code snippet you learn how to list Legs.

 ```code_snippets
 source: '_examples/conversation/leg/list-legs'